LinlinCHEN666/PeatClim/README.md

 4. trains and projects single and ensemble SDMs with `biomod2`,
 5. integrates HT and LT predictions into a unified **HTLTPeatland** probability,
 6. evaluates model performance and propagated uncertainty.

-# Cite
+The repository includes selected derived products, including the peatland training dataset (`data_processed/occurrence/PEATMAP_Peat-DBase_HTLT_5min_annotated.csv`) and the modern HTLTPeatland projection raster (`data_processed/projections/HTLTPeatland_EM01_GBM012_WC5min_EM01_GBM013_WC5min.tif`; see the `jobid` entries in the relevant config files for the corresponding model settings).
+These files are archived for reproducibility and convenience, and can also be regenerated from the provided code and required external inputs.
+## Citation

+If you use this repository, please cite:

-Chen, L., Valdes, P., & Farnsworth, A. (2026).
-PeatClim: A climate-driven machine-learning model for predicting potential paleo-peatland distribution and its key climate controls (v1.0).
-Zenodo. [https://doi.org/10.5281/zenodo.20030628](https://doi.org/10.5281/zenodo.20030628)
+Chen, L., Valdes, P., & Farnsworth, A. (2026). *PeatClim: A climate-driven machine-learning model for predicting potential paleo-peatland distribution and its key climate controls* (v1.0).
+Zenodo. https://doi.org/10.5281/zenodo.20030628

 ## Repository structure